The New England Journal of Medicine February 11, 1999

 Bottom Line

-The TRICC trial established that a restrictive red-cell transfusion strategy, targeting a hemoglobin concentration of 7.0–9.0 g/dL, is at least as effective as, and potentially superior to, a liberal strategy targeting 10.0–12.0 g/dL in critically ill patients, with the exception of those with active cardiac ischemia.
+The TRICC trial demonstrated that a restrictive red-cell transfusion strategy (hemoglobin < 7.0 g/dL) is as safe as, and potentially superior to, a liberal strategy (hemoglobin < 10.0 g/dL) in euvolemic, critically ill patients.

 Key Findings